-• When torque bias is valid and "6" is set in Pr: 868, terminal 1 serves as torque command not as frequency setting auxiliary.
-When override compensation is set by Pr: 73 and terminal 1 acts as main speed, no main speed (main speed = 0Hz) is selected.

-• Changing the terminal assignment using Pr: 178 to Pr: 189 (input terminal function selection) may affect the other functions.
-Set parameters after confirming the function of each terminal.
+- · When torque bias is made valid and "6" is set in Pr.
+868, terminal 1 serves as torque command not as frequency setting auxiliary.
+When override compensation is set by Pr.
+73 and terminal 1 acts as main speed, no main speed (main speed = 0Hz) is slected. - · Changing the terminal assignment using Pr.
+178 to Pr.
+189 (input terminal function selection) may affect the other functions.
+Make setting after confirming the function of each terminal.